Preventing Pressure Ulcers – Working Together with Patients and Carers to Prevent Pressure Ulcers

 What is a pressure ulcer?

-A Pressure ulcer is an area of damage to the skin and underlying tissue, commonly known as bed sores.
-They are usually caused by sitting or lying in one position without moving over a period of time.
-A pressure ulcer can develop very quickly even in a few hours, especially if you are unwell.
+A pressure ulcer is an area of damage to the skin and/or underlying tissue, commonly known as ‘bed sores’.
+They are usually caused by sitting or lying in one position without moving for a period of time.
+A pressure ulcer can develop very quickly, even in a few hours, especially if you are unwell or have certain illnesses.

-Pain is one of the first signs that a pressure ulcer may be developing and your skin will start to change colour.
+Pain may be one of the first signs that a pressure ulcer may be developing and your skin will start to change colour.
 It may appear slightly red or darker in colour than usual and does not fade when pressure is removed.
-In some cases it can appear purple /maroon in colour and can initially be mistaken as a bruise .
+In some cases, it can appear purple /maroon in colour and can initially be mistaken as a bruise.
+Part of the assessments the healthcare professional caring for you undertake involves looking closely at your skin to detect these changes.

-Your help in detecting the early signs of skin damage is important to alert our staff to help prevent pressure ulcers developing or getting worse.
+Your help in detecting the early signs of skin damage is important, by alerting our staff to any concerns can help prevent pressure ulcers developing or getting worse.

-If the early signs of a pressure ulcer are not treated quickly, it can develop into an open wound, which can lead to a more serious pressure ulcer.
-If you notice any signs of pressure damage, please notify a member of our staff immediately.
+If the early signs of a pressure ulcer are not treated quickly, it can develop into an open wound, which can lead to a more serious pressure ulcer

-If you already have early signs of a pressure ulcer or have one already, you will be provided with the appropriate pressure relieving mattress.
-Within our trust we have different types of mattresses and cushions which will help reduce the pressure off your skin.
-All of our foam mattresses are made of high quality foam but if you need a more specialised mattress or cushion, the staff will assess you for this.
+If you already have early signs of a pressure ulcer or have one already when you are admitted, you will be provided with the appropriate pressure relieving mattress.
+Within our trust we have different types of mattresses and cushions which will help reduce the pressure on your skin.
+All our foam mattresses are made of high-quality foam but if you need a more specialised air mattress or cushion, the staff will assess you for this.
+These will move slightly when you are laid on them to relieve the pressure, but please ask the staff to explain them to you.

 • Keep your skin clean and dry, including under your breasts, in between the cheeks of your bottom, under your scrotum.